Onyx (hip-hop group): History

 In 1993, Onyx released their debut album, entitled Bacdafucup.
-The album proved to be successful, receiving a platinum certification from the RIAA and peaked at #10 on the Billboard 200, the group's highest debut at that point.
+The album proved to be successful, receiving a platinum certification from the RIAA and peaked at No. 10 on the Billboard 200, the group's highest debut at that point.
 In 1998, the album was selected as one of The Source's 100 Best Albums.
 Three of the album's songs reached the Billboard charts; "Throw Ya Gunz", "Slam", and "Shiftee".
-Their breakout single, "Slam", was aired on MTV and BET, causing the song to reach #4 on the Billboard Hot 100.
+Their breakout single, "Slam", was aired on MTV and BET, causing the song to reach No. 4 on the Billboard Hot 100.
 "Slam" was certified Platinum by the RIAA on August 10, 1993.
 In 1994, Big DS left the group to start a solo career, producing music under his own record label called Illyotic Music.

 In 1995 Onyx released its second album, All We Got Iz Us, and founded its own record label, Armee Records, distributed through MCA Records.
 Through its record label, the band produced music by Gang Green, All City, Panama P.I., and Choclatt.
 In April 1995 Marvel Music, a short-lived imprint of Marvel Comics, released a comic book based on the band called "Onyx: Fight!".
 Written by Karl Bollers and drawn by Larry Lee, the comic depicted a post-apocalyptic New York City where Onyx forms an underground rebellion.

 In 1998 the band released their third album Shut 'Em Down, which featured appearances from other bands, including X-1, DMX, 50 Cent, All City, Mr. Cheeks, Wu-Tang Clan, N.O.R.E., and Big Pun.
-Produced by Keith Horne, Self, and others, the album peaked at #10 on the Billboard 200, selling 500,000 units.
+Produced by Keith Horne, Self, and others, the album peaked at No. 10 on the Billboard 200, selling 500,000 units.
 Three of the album's songs reached the Billboard charts; The Worst, Shut 'Em Down, and React.
 Shut 'Em Down was Onyx's last album on the Def Jam Recordings label.